SQream/sqream_docs/troubleshooting/remedying_slow_queries.rst

      -
          Use ``SELECT show_cluster_nodes();`` to list the active cluster workers.

-         If the worker list is incomplete, follow the :ref:`cluster troubleshooting<cluster_troubleshooting>` section below.
+         If the worker list is incomplete, locate and start the missing worker(s).

          If all workers are up, continue to step 4.
    * - 4